-Policy 1.8.1: Utilize the City's website to inform and advocate for Doral's Green City projects, policies and achievements.
-By January 2014, create a website area to track Doral's green progress, and provide education and suggestions on best green practices, such as recycling and water conservation.
+Utilize the City's website to inform and advocate for Doral's Green City projects, policies and achievements.
+Continue to provide By January 2014, create a website area to track Doral's green progress, and provide education and suggestions on best green practices, such as recycling and water conservation.
 Provide list of green educational videos, and local seminars and speakers on sustainable living.
 Disseminate this information also at the annual Eco-Fair, and at public parks and governmental offices.

-- Policy 1.8.2: By July 2013, develop a 'Personal Mobility' section on the City's website with easy-to-use links to Miami-Dade County information on ride-sharing and carpooling opportunities; transit routes, times and connections; and bicycle and pedestrian paths. - Policy 1.8.3: As part of the City's annual Eco-Fair starting in 2013, recognize sustainable residential, commercial and mixed use buildings constructed or renovated in Doral over the past year. - Policy 1.8.4: Pursue low-impact, passive development of the City's 51-acre Environmental Park to demonstrate and inform City adults and school about our natural resources and their vital importance to community sustainability. - Policy 1.8.5: Work with the Miami-Dade County School Board and local charter and private schools to incorporate educational modules into the basic curriculum that address natural, community and personal sustainability principles and practices. - Policy 1.8.6: Provide a wide array community education opportunities for residents and businesses on green building maintenance practices, Florida Friendly landscape programs, energy-saving techniques and resource conservation ideas. - Policy 1.8.7: Give residents and businesses multiple easily-accessible venues to learn about feasible water-conserving techniques and concepts.
-Encourage them to take advantage of regional and county water conservations programs including Residential Plumbing Fixture Kit, Shower Head Exchange and other similar programs. - Policy 1.8.8: Through the website and other means, regularly inform Doral citizens on what the City is doing to conserve resources, and ways residents and businesses can recycle more and save money.
-Readily advertise conservation opportunities like free, recycled mulch at the County's Waste-to-Energy Plant Facility on NW 58th Street.
+By July 2019 2013, develop a 'Personal Mobility' section on the City's website with easy-to-use links to Miami-Dade County information on ride-sharing and carpooling opportunities; transit routes, times and connections; and bicycle and pedestrian paths.

+As part of the City's annual Eco-Fair starting in 2013, recognize sustainable residential, commercial and mixed use buildings constructed or renovated in Doral over the past year.

+Pursue low-impact, passive development of the City's 48 51-acre Environmental Park to demonstrate and inform City adults and school about our natural resources and their vital importance to community sustainability.

+Work with the Miami-Dade County School Board and local charter and private schools to incorporate educational modules into the basic curriculum that address natural, community and personal sustainability principles and practices.

+Provide a wide array community education opportunities for residents and businesses on green building maintenance practices,

+Florida Friendly landscape programs, energy-saving techniques and resource conservation ideas.

+Give residents and businesses multiple easily-accessible venues to learn about feasible water-conserving techniques and concepts.
+Encourage them to take advantage of regional and county water conservations programs including Residential Plumbing Fixture Kit, Shower Head Exchange and other similar programs.

+Through the website and other means, regularly inform Doral citizens on what the City is doing to conserve resources, and ways residents and businesses can recycle more and save money.
+Readily advertise conservation opportunities like free, recycled mulch at the County's Resource Recovery Facility (Waste-to-Energy Plant Facility) on NW 58th Street.
 Summarize monthly recycling "happenings and ideas" in the City newsletter.

-Objective 1.9Promote Green Business and Job Growth Help take Doral's role as a regional job center to the next level by working in partnership with our vital business community to accelerate ALL potential job growth opportunities with a special emphasis on green industries.
+Objective 1.9 Promote Green Business and Job Growth

+Help take Doral's role as a regional job center to the next level by working in partnership with our vital business community to accelerate ALL potential job growth opportunities with a special emphasis on green industries.

-Evaluation Measure: Annual job growth increase of at least 5 % per year.
+Evaluation Measure: Increase in the average annual job growth by increase of at least 5 % per year.

-- Policy 1.9.1: In coordination with local business groups such as the Chamber of Commerce, work to assess the City's current employment trends and resources, and recommends specific joint projects and programs to keep the Doral business sector competitive and sustainable. - Policy 1.9.2: Every 2 years starting in 2013, the City will examine its planning, zoning and building regulations to clarify any unclear or conflicting regulations, remove unnecessary requirements and expedite development approvals. - Policy 1.9.3: Based on available studies, the City Manager will develop a reliable estimate of employment within Doral by industry beginning in 2014. - Objective 1.10Lead by Example Continue to provide inspired community leadership not only by educating and suggesting what citizens can do to sustain our future, but by setting the bar high, and showing how an organization can become green and save its clients residents and businesses real dollars in each annual budget.
+In coordination with local business groups such as the Chamber of Commerce, work to assess the City's current employment trends and resources, and recommends specific joint projects and programs to keep the Doral business sector competitive and sustainable.

+Every 2 years starting in 2013, The City will continually examine its planning, zoning and building regulations to clarify any unclear or conflicting regulations, remove unnecessary requirements and expedite development approvals.

+Based on available studies, the City Manager will develop a reliable estimate of employment within Doral by industry beginning in 2014.

+Objective 1.10 Lead by Example

+Continue to provide inspired community leadership not only by educating and suggesting what citizens can do to sustain our future, but by setting the bar high, and showing how an organization can become green and save its clients - residents and businesses - real dollars in each annual budget.